 Nandan always think of composing new ‘Bandishis’, Taranas, Dhrupads, Dhamars and Chaturangs for the aspirants of classical music.
 He has written three books on music – 1: The Beginners’ Book On Hindustani Music 1998, 2: Revised Edition of the same in 2005 and 3: Tabla-Principle and Art.
 The books are popular among the music lovers of the country and also in music institutions in the U.K. and the U.S.A.

-A small interview With Mr.Nandan Herlekar:
+A small chat with Mr.Nandan Herlekar:

 Tell us more about your initial training in music?